micoro/kview/README.md

 **Work in progress:** the kview is a work in progress, many functionalities can be uneasy to handle.
-I am also trying to write a documentation (access on the GUI from the menu->info->documentation) but it is in an embryo phase.
+I am also trying to write a documentation (accessible from the the GUI: menubar->info->documentation or from matlab help main page) but it is in an embryo phase.

 If you find it interesting and want to contribute it will be **very appreciated**.